Hatoris/BioPlate/docs/html/_sources/intro.rst.txt

 The main use cases of the library are:

-* call representation of a multi well plate
+* Working with a multi wells plate representation

-* set values or infos rapidly for each well
+* Set values or infos rapidly for each well on a plate

-* get a representation of a plate in multiple table format (markdow, html, rst ...)
+* Get a plate representation for other format such as markdow, html, rst ...

-* pass data to a spreadsheat, iterate value by row or column, iterate multiple value in same table
+* Send data on a spreadsheet, iterate values by row or column, compilate multiple values from multiple plates in a unique table

-* use database to keep info on a given plate type, store plate in database
+* Use database to keep infos on a given plate type (volume and surface on each well, compagny url) and store plate in database